tomas3603/QTM350-Assignment05/report.pdf.md

 This report serves to visualize and detail distributions of global GDP per capitas, Life-Expectancies, and Education Expenditure.

 The relationship between GDP per capita and Life-Expectancy will be explored, as well as nation's expenditure on education as a proportion of total GDP.

+The data used throughout this study is drawn from World Development Indicators @worldbank2022.

 ### GDP per capita